LuMiSxh/Kaigai/src-tauri/resources/models/README.md

 into this directory; the `.bin`/`.pin` files are gitignored and never committed.

-This file exists so `resources/models/*` (the bundle resource glob in `tauri.conf.json`) always matches at least one file, including on CI's Linux runners where no model is staged and nothing else gets put here.
+This file keeps the `resources/models/*` bundle glob valid before `build.rs` has staged the model.
+It is packaged alongside the generated artifact and is not used by the runtime.